Ribbonlength of families of folded ribbon knots: Folded ribbon knots, ribbon equivalence, and ribbonlength

 \begin{const} [\cite{DKTZ} Definition 2.5] Given an oriented polygonal knot diagram $K$, we construct a folded ribbon knot $K_w$ of width $w$ as follows. \begin{compactenum} \item If the fold angle $\theta_i<\pi$, we place a fold line of length $\frac{w}{\cos(\nicefrac{\theta_i}{2})}$ centered at $v_i$ perpendicular to the angle bisector of $\theta_i$.
 If $\theta_i=\pi$, there is no fold line. \item We add in the ribbon boundaries by joining the ends of the fold lines at $v_i$ and $v_{i+1}$. \item The folded ribbon knot inherits an orientation from $K$. \end{compactenum} \end{const}

-Near each fold, there is a choice of which ribbon lies over the other.
+At each fold, there is a choice of which piece of the ribbon lies over the other.
 This choice gives the folding information $F$ of a folded ribbon knot. \begin{definition}[\cite{DKTZ} Definition 2.6] Let $K_w$ be an oriented folded ribbon knot which is immersed (with singularities at the fold lines).
-There is an {\em overfold} at vertex $v_i$ if the ribbon corresponding to segment $e_{i}$ is over the ribbon of segment $e_{i-1}$ (see Figure~\ref{fig:folding-info} right).
-Similarly, there is an {\em underfold} if the ribbon corresponding to $e_{i}$ is under the ribbon of $e_{i-1}$.
+There is an {\em overfold} at vertex $v_i$ if the piece of ribbon corresponding to segment $e_{i}$ is over the piece of ribbon corresponding to segment $e_{i-1}$ (see Figure~\ref{fig:folding-info} right).
+Similarly, there is an {\em underfold} if the piece of ribbon corresponding to $e_{i}$ is under the piece of ribbon corresponding to $e_{i-1}$.
 The choice of over or underfold at each vertex of $K_w$ is called the {\em folding information}, and is denoted by $F$. \end{definition}

-Hiding behind this construction is the fact that a folded ribbon knot is really a PL-immersion of an annulus or M\"obius band into the plane, where the fold lines are the only singularities, and where the crossing information is consistent.
-(Our earlier example of the folded ribbon unknot with two edges fits in here because immersions are locally one-to-one.)
-In addition, the width of the ribbon cannot be too large, or the ribbon will have self-intersections (as can be imagined from Figure~\ref{fig:ribbon-construct} right).
+Remembering that the folded ribbon is an immersion of an annulus or M\"obius band into the plane, we observe that the width of the ribbon cannot be too large, or the ribbon will have self-intersections.
+This can be imagined from Figure~\ref{fig:ribbon-construct} right, where the fold lines at vertices $v_i$ and $v_{i+1}$ will eventually meet if $w$ increases enough.
 More formally, we have the following.

 \begin{definition}[\cite{DKTZ} Definition 2.7] Given an oriented polygonal knot diagram $K$, we say the folded ribbon knot (denoted by $\kwf$ or $\kw$), of width $w$ and folding information $F$, is {\em allowed} provided \begin{enumerate} \item The ribbon has no singularities (is immersed), except at the fold lines which are assumed to be disjoint. \item $\kwf$ has consistent crossing information, and moreover this agrees \begin{enumerate} \item with the folding information given by $F$, and \item with the crossing information from the knot diagram $K$. \end{enumerate} \end{enumerate} \end{definition}